SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

   </tr>
   <tr>
    <td>MIN_REQUEST_WINDOW_LENGTH<br/>in Collection Section   </td>
-   <td>Minimum window length for the request window, default 60 seconds.   </td>
+   <td>Minimum window length for the request window.
+The default is 60 seconds.   </td>
   </tr>
   <tr>
    <td>MAX_REQUEST_WINDOW_LENGTH<br/>in Collection Section   </td>
-   <td>Maximum window length for the request window, default 900 seconds.   </td>
+   <td>Maximum window length for the request window.
+The default is 900 seconds.   </td>
   </tr>
   <tr>
    <td>Clusters<br/>in Collection Section   </td>
-   <td>User Provided list of clusters for selecting specific clusters, by default selects all the clusters.   </td>
+   <td>User provided list of clusters for selecting specific clusters.
+By default, it selects all the clusters.   </td>
   </tr>
   <tr>
    <td>LOGS_SUMO_ENDPOINT<br/>in MongoDBAtlas section   </td>